tcude/python_projects/README.md

 # Overview

-This repository encompasses my Python scripts as I re-establish familiarity with the language.
+This repository contains my Python scripts as I re-establish familiarity with the language.